Sci-Fi Films of the ’60s

 They land on an ocean of a “moon” for repairs.
 Seems to be no problem for the space ship to be deep underwater.
 Later they call the moon a planet.

 The ship gets investigated by giant crabs.
-A marvellously confused discussion of evolution ensues, concluding with a decision to look for humans on the surface.
+A marvelously confused discussion of evolution ensues, concluding with a decision to look for humans on the surface.
 They break out the scuba suits, and the tough guy goes to see what the land looks like.
 He is closely followed by a real ugly submarine humanoid alien.
 On land it looks just like — California.
 As he comes back the alien jumps him — he doesn’t make it.
 We find out he was a good joe after all.

 The first alien mask was apparently from The Wizard of Mars, and the second from War Gods of the Deep.

 Although the writing is very weak in technical and scientific aspects, and there are big plot flaws (as is typical of the genre), the psychological aspects are much better done — even interesting at points.
-The acting in this film is superior to that of most others of the genre.
+The acting in this movie is superior to that of most others of the genre.

 Aliens just want to jump on us and scare the dickens out of us.